Enteng Kabisote 10 and the Abangers: Plot

-Enteng was given a powered suit by the Abangers when they meet, but Kwak Kwak and his minions attacks and captures him and the group.
+Enteng was given a powered suit to get ready for his battle with Kwak Kwak.

+Later on, Kwak Kwak and his minions attacks and captures him and the group.
 They are put in stasis when Enteng pleads with the scientist to renege.
 The group later faces and defeats Kwak Kwak and his minions.

-The closing scenes depict what happened to the Abangers: one (Jerald Napoles) has owned a gym, another (Sinon Lloresca) became a comedy bar owner; another (Cacai Bautista) built a fortune teller shop in Makati that caters to the elite; the three Lolas became Eat Bulaga!s characters (a nod from Kalyeserye's Explorer sisters); and the tour guide built his own shop.
-Enteng reunites with his family while talking to somebody on his phone.
+The closing scenes depict what happened to the OEWs: Lukan has owned a gym, Beki became a comedy bar owner; Ora built a fortune teller shop in Makati that caters to the elite; the three Lolas became Eat Bulaga!s characters (a nod from Kalyeserye's Explorer sisters); and Remo, the tour guide built his own shop.

+In the end, Enteng reunites with his family and celebrated his birthday.
+He was surprised with his wife Faye's return with now a new face.